History and exam

 recent upper respiratory tract infection

-With a recent sinusitis or common cold, symptoms are typically exacerbated.
+With a recent sinusitis or common cold, symptoms are typically exacerbated and may lead to prolonged cough and respiratory symptoms.

 dyspnea

-Precipitated by allergen exposure, exposure to cold air, tobacco smoke, or particulates; worse with emotions such as laughing hard.
+Precipitated by allergen exposure, exposure to cold air, tobacco smoke, or particulates; worse with strong emotions, such as stress/anxiety.

 May wake the patient from sleep.